 Generally, you can identify service dogs by the fact that they wear a service dog vest, and sometimes an ID tag.
 But thanks to a rising trend that has begun online, it's possible to see more and more fake service dogs in public areas without realizing it.

 True service dogs are trained to perform specific tasks for humans, including disabled people and those with mental health problems.
 Service dogs help disabled individuals in countless ways, from providing balance and support while walking to fetching dropped objects or even opening doors to even alerting their owners to oncoming seizures.
-Service dogs undergo very specialized training to teach them how to perform these behaviors.
+Assistance dogs undergo very specialized training to teach them how to perform these behaviors.
 The training also teaches dogs important behavioral expectations, such as not barking, not jumping on people, and how to stay focused on their owner rather than being distracted by their surroundings.

 Because service dogs perform essential tasks to help people, they are allowed to go in most public places, including into stores and on airplanes.
 Business owners can question service dog owners, but they can only ask two specific questions: Is that a service dog, and what service does this dog provide?
 Store owners are not allowed to ask the service dog's owner about what their disability is under federal law, whether they live in California, Florida, New York, or somewhere in between.